jopara94/ClipboardHealthTest/Refactoring.md

 - Test 3 was to ensure the length of the provided partitionKey did not exceed 256 characters.
 - Test 4 was to ensure the return of the hash of the stringified partitionKey when provided with a non-string partitionKey.

 For my refactoring exercise, I utilized optional chaining to simplify the check for the 'event.partitionKey'.
-I chained the methods for 'crypto.createHash()' to make my code more consice.
-I used a ternary operator to simplify the process of assiging the candidate.
+I chained the methods for 'crypto.createHash()' to make my code more concise.
+I used a ternary operator to simplify the process of assigning the candidate.
 Finally, I reduced the number of unnecessary variables to make the code more easily readable and reduce repetition.